Checking signs and calibrating the encoders.

 // forward is positive rotation

 Then, after putting a piece of tape on each wheel and putting an edge of that tape vertical, rotate each wheel forward exactly one turn, and see what increment you get.
 If it is close to 84480 = 11 (counts/revolution) * 4 (quadrature pulse counting) * 30 (gear ratio) * 64 (multiplier used in PicoEncoder), you have an 11 count encoder on the motor, and the full revolution (2*pi radians) should be 84480 counts.
-If it is close to 99840 = 13 (counts/revolution) *4*30*64, you have a 13 count encoder on the motor, and the full revolution (2*pi radians) should be 99840 counts.
-The two different kinds of encoders have opposite signs.
+If it is close to 99840, or some other value off by 10,000 let the TA know.
+You may have a 13 counts/revolution encoder.
 The Tumbller originally came with the 13 count encoder, but Tumbllers sold after November 2024 seem to have 11 count encoders.

-Using the program test_motor2 to make sure the wheels rotate in such a way as to move the robot forward.
+Using the program test_motor to make sure the wheels rotate in such a way as to move the robot forward.
 If not, change:

 motor_left_command( command );